snlucas/bip-simple-timer/README.md

 Stops the timer.
 It's very not complicated.

+### Beep

+The beep sound is triggered when the timer reaches zero.

 ## Extension Settings

 * `simpleTimer.showAlarm`: Show a notification when the timer runs out